StewVed/MemGuess/README.md

 Play it directly within GitHub at: https://stewved.github.io/MemGuess/

-Featuring (experimental) Add to Homescreen for android (chrome firefox browsers I think), with ability to update only updated files instead of having to re-download the entire app!
+Featuring (experimental HTML5 standard) "Add to Homescreen" for Android (chrome firefox browsers I think), with ability to update only updated files instead of having to re-download the entire app!